Schlock (film)

-Schlock is a 1973 American low-budget horror comedy film, written, directed by and starring filmmaker John Landis in his directorial debut.
+Schlock is a 1973 American comedy horror film written, directed by and starring filmmaker John Landis in his directorial debut.

+The film depicts Schlock, an apeman in Southern California.
+After being attacked in his cave, the apeman wanders into a suburb and falls in love with Mindy Blinerman, an adolescent girl.
+His love is unrequited and he resorts to kidnapping the damsel in distress.

 Plot

 Schlock is a prehistoric apeman who terrorizes Southern California.
 He emerges from his cavehole after a couple of teenagers venture into it.
 The police, under Detective Sgt.
 Wino, is informed where the creature lives, and Professor Shlibovitz ventures into the hole to study the habitat.
 Schlock returns to the cave, and after a few hijinks, the people realise what he is.

-The police tries to apprehend the creature, but are powerless.
+The police try to apprehend the creature, but are powerless to do so.
 Schlock then ventures into the suburb.
 He is a menace to some, and a friend to others.
-He falls in love with the beautiful blind teenager Mindy.
-She is kind to Schlock at first, but after she regains her sight, is terrified of him.
-Her boyfriend Cal defends her against Schlock, by using a flare.
-Schlock later crashes a school-party, and takes Mindy to the roof of the building.
+He falls in love with the beautiful blind teenager Mindy Blinerman.
+She is kind to Schlock at first, but after she regains her sight, she is terrified of him.
+Her boyfriend Cal defends her against Schlock by using a flare.

+Schlock later crashes a school party, and takes Mindy to the roof of the building.
 Cal uses a flare to get Schlock to drop Mindy.
 A small army regiment then shoots down the apeman, using two rounds of ammunition.
 Mindy quotes Love Story; "Love means never having to say you're sorry", while a police officer quotes King Kong; "It was beauty that killed the beast".
 Sgt.
-Wino asks him; "What's wrong with you?".
+Wino asks him; "What's wrong with you?"
 At the end, Professor Shlibovitz emerges from the cave, carrying Schlock's son, teasing the potential sequel "Son of Schlock".